NetApp/harvest/CONTRIBUTING.md

 Creating the changelog is a mixture of auto-generated commands and careful curation.
 We use [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/#summary) titles to help:
 * improve communication
-* make this process less error prone and faster
+* make this process less error-prone and faster

 ## Commit Message